IMPORTANT WARNING:

 What other information should I know?

 Keep all appointments with your doctor and the laboratory.
-Your blood sugar and glycosylated hemoglobin (HbA1c) should be checked regularly to determine your response to semaglutide.
-Your doctor will also tell you how to check your response to this medication by measuring your blood sugar levels at home.
+If you have diabetes, your doctor will also tell you how to check your response to this medication by measuring your blood sugar levels at home.
 Follow these instructions carefully.

 Do not let anyone else take your medication.
 Ask your pharmacist any questions you have about refilling your prescription.